We take inspiration from Irish and other Celtic languages, folklore, history and the natural world to create our designs. We then

 hand-print them in our Co.
 Waterford studio using water-based inks, onto 100% organic Earthpositive t-shirts.

-The EarthPositive t-shirts are organic and ethically made in India, and manufactured solely using sustainable energy generated from wind and solar power, so our t-shirts have a minimal environmental footprint.
+These EarthPositive t-shirts are organic and ethically made in India, and manufactured solely using sustainable energy generated from wind and solar power, so our they have a minimal environmental footprint.
 For more information on the t-shirts please click here.

-We also hand print our t-shirt packaging, which is plastic-free and made from post consumer waste.
+We also hand print our packaging, which is plastic-free and made from post consumer waste.

 Knowledge of a Raven's Head - Proverb

 This raven design includes the Scottish Gaelic saying 'Tha fios fithich agad' and the Irish translation

 'Fios cionn fiagh', which means, 'you have the knowledge of a raven's head' or just

 'the knowledge of a raven's head'.
 Mid Photograph by James Spencer.